An AOS student member bands a bird.

 AOS provides many opportunities for undergraduate and graduate students in ornithology!
 As an AOS Student Member, you can:

 If you have not previously been an AOS member, you may also be eligible to apply for a year of free membership via a Student Membership Award.
-AOS is a diverse, global network of empowered professionals, working together to advance the scientific study and conservation of birds—join us today!
+The AOS is a diverse, global network of empowered professionals, working together to advance the scientific study and conservation of birds—join us today!

 Events